CMPUT412-2019/competition3/Readme.md

 ### Searching for a matching shape

 This is accomplished by moving in sequence to pre-defined waypoints on each parking square.
-At each square, the robot checks the object in front of it for a match, exactly like the shape matching in [competition 2](https://github.com/CMPUT412-2019/cmput412-competition2).
+At each square, the robot checks the object in front of it for a match, using the method described [above](https://github.com/CMPUT412-2019/competition3#identifying-objects).